WilliamConnatser/pg-toolbox/README.md

 - Install Bun
 - Install Docker (optional)
-  - Rhere are some scripts to spin up or tear down a PostgreSQL database instance for testing or development
+  - There are some scripts to spin up or tear down a PostgreSQL database instance for testing or development